Centenary Project by Rod Sell

 were produced, again in high grade.

-membership has risen in the past few years so we will have to produce
+membership has risen in the past few years so we produces

 were produced before we obtained our dedicated address.

-In 2007 we will issue a bimetallic medal to celebrate the 75th Anniversary
+In 2007 we issued a bimetallic medal to celebrate the 75th

-2008 is the half way mark of our Project and to celebrate 5 years to go,
+2008 was the half way mark of our Project and to celebrate 5 years

 actually in 3

-logo of the Emu and Kangaroo, within this will be encapsulated the
+logo of the Emu and Kangaroo, within this was encapsulated the

 bronze